ideal-lab5/idn-sdk/contracts/idn-client/README.md

 2. **Parachain Configuration**: Both parachains must have properly configured XCM channels
 3. **Call Index Verification**: Verify the call indices for your pallet and function to receive randomness
 4. **Signature Verification**: Consider implementing verification of the Pulse signatures for additional security
+5. **Network Parameters**: Ensure the correct parachain IDs and pallet indices are used for your target environment

 ## Testing